DavidCC812/Moonshot_Project/documents/thesis_document/thesis_document.md

 **Author**: David Cuahonte Cuevas
 **Submission Date**: June 10, 2025

 # Summary

 This thesis presents the development of **Inclusive Trip Planner**, a mobile application designed to assist individuals with disabilities in planning accessible trips.
 The app enables users to create profiles, indicate their accessibility needs, browse and save inclusive itineraries, and review destinations based on criteria such as wheelchair access or visual signage.

 The system was developed as a native Android application using **Jetpack Compose** [1](#1-jetpack-compose) and **Kotlin**.
 It is supported by a backend built with **Spring Boot** [2](#2-spring-boot) and **PostgreSQL** [3](#3-postgresql), structured following a multi-layered architecture that separates controllers, services, repositories, and **DTOs** [4](#4-dto-data-transfer-object).

 A waterfall-inspired methodology guided the project, with phases dedicated to specifications, interface prototyping, backend implementation, and integration.
 Testing was conducted at multiple levels, including REST API validation and feature-specific integration tests on the frontend.
-The resulting prototype demonstrates the feasibility of inclusive itinerary recommendations, reinforcing the importance of **accessibility** [5] in digital travel platforms.
+The resulting prototype is a demonstration of the feasibility to have itineraries with inclusive recommendations, which reinforces the importance of **accessibility** [5](#5-accessibility). in digital travel platforms.

 **Keywords:** Accessibility, Inclusive Travel, Trip Planning, User Experience, Mobility, Digital Inclusion.